Citigroup profit beats on higher bond trading, LatAm growth

 Analysts on average had expected earnings per share of $1.69, according to I/B/E/S data from Refinitiv.
 Total revenue was slightly lower at $18.39 billion, compared with $18.42 billion a year earlier.
 Operating expenses fell 1 percent to $10.31 billion and the company’s widely watched efficiency ratio improved to 56.1 percent from 56.6 percent a year earlier.

-Wells Fargo & Co also reported earnings on Friday that fell short of analysts’ estimates.
+Wells Fargo & Co (WFC.N) also reported earnings on Friday that fell short of analysts’ estimates.

-Up to Thursday’s close, Citi shares have lost 8 percent of their value for the year, compared with a 5 percent drop in the broader KBW Bank Index.
+Up to Thursday’s close, Citi shares have lost 8 percent of their value for the year, compared with a 5 percent drop in the broader KBW Bank Index .BKX.

 Reporting by Siddharth Cavale in Bengaluru; Editing by Sriraj Kalluvila